Books & Literature

 All these different style guides are yet another capitalist scheme to make freelance writers spend their hard-earned money on a fancy book that tells them how to write.
 The ruling class wants to control every aspect of our lives, even our commas and semicolons!
 And of course, they want to keep updating it every year, so they can milk more money out of us!
 But fear not, my fellow writers!
 Let us unite against this capitalist tyranny and use our creativity to write without rules!
 Who needs a corporate-enforced style guide when we can use emojis instead of punctuation?
 Down with the style guides, up with the proletariat writing revolution!

 Unfortunately, the fat cats who own the brands and publications we write for do not agree so we need to stock our shelves with reference books that our freelance writing gigs can rarely afford to pay for.
 Here are 11 such books that all freelance writers should ideally own, with the caveat that you probably cannot afford all of these books at current full retail price if you are a freelance writer.
-Consider this our companion piece to Our Ultimate Guide to 9 Reference Books You Should Own, as well our dictionary-buying guide and our guide to buying the 20-volume Oxford English Dictionary.
 Please forgive our inconsistent use of italics.
 We cannot decide on which of the 11 style guides we recommend to stick to.

 1. The Associated Press Stylebook (AP Stylebook)